dbbs-lab/arborize/docs/source/index.rst

       "synapse_types": {...}
    }

-You then pass this dictionary style definition to the :func:`~arborize.define_model`
+You then pass this dictionary style definition to the :func:`~arborize.definitions.define_model`
 function:

 .. code-block:: python